infiniticio/docs.infinitic.io/src/pages/docs/workflows/deployment.md

 {% callout  %}

-By design, Infinitic guarantees that only one Workflow Executor can process a given workflow instance at the same time.
+By design, Infinitic guarantees that only one Workflow Executor can process a given workflow instance at ta given time.

 {% /callout  %}